anlianguzova/BI_project_reticulata/README.md

 ### Clusterization

-CD-HIT (v.
-4.8.1) clusterization was repeated on the merged contigs (95% identity, both strand comparison).
+[CD-HIT](https://doi.org/10.1093/bioinformatics/bts565) clusterization was repeated on the merged contigs (95% identity, both strand comparison).
 The script is in this [folder](Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)/whole%20assembly).

 ### Quality control in good contigs sequences

-BUSCO (v.
+[BUSCO](https://doi.org/10.1093/molbev/msab199) (v.
 5.4.7) performed the searching of single-copy orthologs in the obtained assemblies.
 The transcriptome mode was selected (`-m transcriptome`), and Metazoa OrthoDB (v.
 10) was used as lineage dataset.
 The scripts are available [here](/Scripts/Host's%20ganglia%20transcriptome%20/BUSCO).
 The Venn diagram visualization was created using [InteractiVenn](http://www.interactivenn.net/).

 ### Quantifying transcripts expression

-Salmon (v.
+[Salmon](https://doi.org/10.1038/nmeth.4197) (v.
 1.10.1) installed in conda environment mapped the short reads libraries to the assembled sequences.
 The obtained values were filtred due to the sequencing depth and the contig size in order to obtain a numerical value of the expression level.
 The script allowing to create an index for the obtained sequences is avaliable [here](/Scripts/Host's%20ganglia%20transcriptome%20/Salmon/run_Pdum_good_contigs_salmon_index.sh).
 Mapping of the sequences and the expression quantification was performed using the [following script](Scripts/Host's%20ganglia%20transcriptome%20/Salmon/fem_quant.sh) for the data from the female hermit crabs and [this script](Scripts/Host's%20ganglia%20transcriptome%20/Salmon/male_quant.sh) for the males.

 ### Determination of assembly translation products

-TransDecoder (v.
+[TransDecoder](https://github.com/TransDecoder/TransDecoder) (v.
 5.5.0) identified candidate coding regions within transcript sequences.
 Initial determination of open reading frames (ORFs) and translation products was performed using [this script](/Scripts/Host's%20ganglia%20transcriptome%20/Transdecoder/run_Pdum_LongORFs_vs_UniRef90.sh).
-HMMER (v.
+[HMMER](https://doi.org/10.1093/bioinformatics/btt403) (v.
 3.3.2) was used to compare found ORFs translation products with Pfam-A database using the [following script](/Scripts/Host's%20ganglia%20transcriptome%20/Transdecoder/run_Pdum_LongORFs_vs_PfamA.sh).
-DIAMOND (v.
+[DIAMOND](https://www.crystalimpact.de/diamond/) (v.
 2.0.15) performed to search ORFs translation products analysing Uniref90 database.
 The script is available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Transdecoder/run_Pdum_LongORFs_vs_UniRef90.sh).
 Final definition of ORFs was obtained through comparison of all this results using TransDecoder.
 The [script](/Scripts/Host's%20ganglia%20transcriptome%20/Transdecoder/run_Pdum_TransDecoder_Predict.sh) for prediction is provided.

 ### Reference set of protein-coding sequences

-We selected transcripts encoding proteins consisting of more than 100 amino acids and with the expression level more than 2 transcripts per million (TPM) at least in one sample analysed using the [provided jyputer notebook](Scripts/Host's%20ganglia%20transcriptome%20/Final_fasta_sorting/Sort_assembly_expression_files.ipynb).
+We selected transcripts encoding proteins consisting of more than 100 amino acids and with the expression level [more than 2 transcripts per million (TPM)](https://doi.org/10.1007/s12064-013-0178-3) (According to publication, “genes with more than two transcripts per million transcripts (TPM) are highly likely from actively transcribed genes.”) at least in one sample analysed using the [provided jyputer notebook](Scripts/Host's%20ganglia%20transcriptome%20/Final_fasta_sorting/Sort_assembly_expression_files.ipynb).

 ### Functional annotation

-EggNOG-mapper (v.
+[EggNOG-mapper](http://eggnog-mapper.embl.de) (v.
 2.1.9) was used to annotate the obtained proteins.
-EggNOG database contains information about the orthologs of various organisms, the participation of the sequences in the biological processes, and the presence of certain protein domains.
+[EggNOG database](http://eggnog5.embl.de/#/app/home) contains information about the orthologs of various organisms, the participation of the sequences in the biological processes, and the presence of certain protein domains.

 ### Differential expression analysis